scottdgaines/mod4-take-home-challenge/README.md

 - Dynamic Routing: if I were to do the project over, instead of creating a new id property for each article preview that would then be used for the dynamic routing, I would instead use a property already inherent in the dataset as provided by the API.

 ## Testing
-Given the time constraints of the challenge, I was only able to test happy paths of the application using Cypress
+Given the time constraints of the challenge, I was only able to test happy paths of the application using Cypress, but achieved a pass rate of 100%
 <img width="1356" alt="Screen Shot 2023-01-05 at 2 27 49 PM" src="https://user-images.githubusercontent.com/103966650/210883653-4da544bd-5859-4670-801c-1e28c1957aa4.png">